Dallas Wings vs. Phoenix Mercury: Betting Trends, Record ATS, Home/Road Splits

 Wings Season Stats

-- Dallas ranks sixth in the WNBA with 36.3 rebounds per contest, but it is allowing 38.5 rebounds per game, which ranks second-worst in the league.
+- Although Dallas is allowing 36.7 rebounds per game (third-worst in WNBA), it ranks best in the league by pulling down 38.3 boards per game.

-- The Wings are delivering only 17.5 assists per game, which ranks third-worst in the league.
+- Looking at assists, the Wings are averaging just 16.9 dimes per contest (second-worst in league).

-- When it comes to turnovers, it's been a dominant stretch for Dallas, who is averaging 12.5 turnovers per game (third-best in WNBA) and forcing 15.8 turnovers per contest (second-best).
+- Dallas is committing 13.1 turnovers per game this year (seventh-ranked in WNBA), and it has forced 15.7 turnovers per contest (second-best).

-- The Wings rank second-worst in the WNBA with a 32.1% shooting percentage from beyond the arc, but they've helped offset that by ranking second-best in the league with 8.7 three-pointers per contest.
+- Although the Wings have just a 30.3% three-point percentage (second-worst in WNBA), they rank third-best in the league by sinking 8 threes per contest.

-- With 7.8 treys conceded per game, Dallas ranks eighth in the WNBA.
-It is ceding a 35.1% shooting percentage from three-point land, which ranks seventh in the league.
+- With 7.7 three-pointers conceded per game, Dallas is seventh in the WNBA.
+It is allowing a 33.8% shooting percentage from three-point land, which ranks sixth in the league.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.